henkexbg/gallery-api/README.md

 All images that have been resized and videos that have been transcoded are stored under a resized directory.

 # Prerequisites
-- Java 14
+- Java 24
+- ffmpeg - for video transpilation
+- exiftool - for extracting metadata from images
 - Maven (if building the webapp from source).
-Not required during runtime.
+Not required during runtime

 # Maven Artifact ID
 - Group: com.github.henkexbg
 - Artifact ID: gallery-api
-- Latest release version: 1.1.0

 # Download
 The whole JAR file can be downloaded from Maven Central.
 Latest version can be found here: